Flow lines on the moduli space of rank $2$ twisted Higgs bundles: Classification of flow lines

 which is a $C^\infty$ gauge transformation, since the point $\{z=0\}$ is contained in the neighbourhood $W$ where $\eta \equiv 0$, in which case we have

 In particular, $g_2 g_1$ defines an isomorphism of Higgs pairs $(E', \phi') := g_2 g_1 \cdot (E, \phi)$

-In summary, this gives an explicit gauge theoretic construction of the Higgs field on a flow line, from which we have a new proof of the results of \cite[Sec.
+In summary, the above construction gives an explicit gauge theoretic construction of a family of Higgs fields in $\mathcal{B}^{ss}$ that represent a flow line in $\mathcal{M}_{Higgs}^{ss}(E)$, from which we have a new proof of the results of \cite[Sec.
 4.2.3]{HauselHitchin22} on the limit of the downwards flow.

-\begin{lemma} Let $[L_1 \oplus L_2, \phi_0] \in C_u$ and consider a Higgs pair in the unstable manifold $W_u^-$ for which the underlying holomorphic bundle is an extension $0 \rightarrow L_2 \rightarrow E \rightarrow L_1 \rightarrow 0$ which is isomorphic to $0 \rightarrow L_1[-D] \rightarrow E \rightarrow L_2[D] \rightarrow 0$ via \eqref{eqn:subbundle-criterion} for an effective divisor $D$ such that $\deg D < \frac{1}{2}(\deg L_1 - \deg L_2)$.
-Then the limit of the downwards flow is the critical point $[L_1[-D] \oplus L_2[D], \phi_\infty]$, where $\phi_\infty \in H^0(L_1^* L_2[2D] \otimes M)$ is the image of $\phi_0 \in H^0(L_1^*L_2 \otimes M)$ via the sheaf homomorphism $L_1^*L_2 \otimes M \hookrightarrow L_1^* L_2[2D] \otimes M$. \end{lemma}
+\begin{lemma} Let $[L_1 \oplus L_2, \phi_\infty] \in C_u$ and consider a Higgs pair in the unstable manifold $W_u^-$ for which the underlying holomorphic bundle is an extension $0 \rightarrow L_2 \rightarrow E \rightarrow L_1 \rightarrow 0$ which is isomorphic to $0 \rightarrow L_1[-D] \rightarrow E \rightarrow L_2[D] \rightarrow 0$ via \eqref{eqn:subbundle-criterion} for an effective divisor $D$ such that $\deg D < \frac{1}{2}(\deg L_1 - \deg L_2)$.
+Then the limit of the downwards flow is the critical point $[L_1[-D] \oplus L_2[D], \phi_0]$, where $\phi_0 \in H^0(L_1^* L_2[2D] \otimes M)$ is the image of $\phi_\infty \in H^0(L_1^*L_2 \otimes M)$ via the sheaf homomorphism $L_1^*L_2 \otimes M \hookrightarrow L_1^* L_2[2D] \otimes M$. \end{lemma}